renegng/contact-os/README.md

 - Visual Studio Code, for an incredible IDE.
 - Twitter Twemoji for the amazing emojis.
 - Ubuntu team, stable OS to work on.
+- Animate.css from <a href="https://animate.style/" title="Animate CSS">animate.style/</a> for their amazing css animations!
 - Icons made by <a href="http://www.freepik.com/" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>